blomstra/flarum-ext-sendgrid/README.md

 ```

 ## Using the Webhook
-To allow webhook integration with SendGrid, add this to your SendGrid webhook.
+To allow webhook integration with SendGrid, add this to your SendGrid webhook at https://app.sendgrid.com/settings/mail_settings/webhook_settings

 ```
 https://your-url.test/api/flarum-sendgrid/hooks/events
 ```

+You should enable "Bounced" from Deliverability Data and "Spam Reports from Engagement Data.

 ## Links